jeinarsson/matte/README.md

 Joe Barakat (Stanford University) for inspiring me to finally clean up and release this code.

+The Knut & Alice Wallenberg foundation for the generous postdoc grant KAW 2015.0419 that allowed me to work on this.

 ## License

 Matte is Copyright 2017 Jonas Einarsson and released freely under the MIT License.
 See [LICENSE](LICENSE).